MehYam/cc-be-chat-test/README.md

 ## Performance and Scaling

-Actual profiling and manual testing are the best ways to get answers about performance bottlenecks (this always reveals surprises, either in perf problems you didn't anticipate, or perf problems you expected but never materialized), but it's possible to guess a few things beforehand about how things should scale.
+Actual profiling and manual testing are the best ways to get answers about performance bottlenecks (this always reveals surprises, either in perf problems you didn't anticipate, or perf problems you expected but never materialized), but it's possible to guess a few things beforehand about how things should scale:

 Performance can be separated into two broad focus areas: 1) efficiency of design, where we consider the dependencies and bottlenecks of individual components, and how they affect the performance of the system as a whole, and, 2) efficiency in the small, where we focus on spot issues like the memory footprint of History, websocket connections and messaging load, regex costs, etc.